 A person who loved skiing and reveled in her annual trip to Whistler with her best women friends, Tara tended to put more effort into planning runs and après fun than planning her outfits.

-In 2013, her friend Stacey, challenged their group to show up for their annual ski trip in one-piece ski outfits AKA “onesies.”
-This particular trip was extra special as less than a year before, Stacey had been diagnosed with terminal brain cancer.
+In 2013, her friend Holly challenged their group to show up for their annual ski trip in one-piece ski outfits AKA “onesies.”
+This particular trip was extra special as less than a year before, Holly had been diagnosed with terminal brain cancer.
 She was determined that this trip would be the craziest, wackiest, most fun trip ever.
 They would celebrate life.

 Tara took up the challenge and scoured eBay for a vintage onesie.
 She found one, then another, then another… and another.
 Four fantastic options!
 She bought them all and soon Pinkie, Dottie, Goldie, and Michael were neatly folded in her suitcase and ready for the slopes (Yes, she named them.
 It’s a thing.)